ellisp/blog-source/_posts/2018-10-27-dice-games.md

 A necessary but not sufficient condition for a game being one of skill rather than pure chance is that the player gets to make *choices*.
 If the game play is fully automatic, as in standard Snakes and Ladders, then there cannot possibly be any skill involved.

-However, any game of pure chance can be converted to one of skill simply by adding a wager, or similar tool that sets up decisions for players such as the doubling cube in backgammon (backgammon of course is not a game of pure chance even just in the counter play, but it's the doubling cube that brings in most of the skill).
+However, any game of pure chance can be converted to one of skill simply by adding a wager, or similar tool that sets up decisions for players such as the doubling cube in backgammon (backgammon of course is not a game of pure chance even just in the checker play, but it's the doubling cube that brings in most of the skill).
+This is one of the reasons why so much effort over the centuries has gone into understand the probabilities of elementary card and dice games; leveraging the probabilities into a gamble turn a game of low or zero skill into something much more interesting.

-*Note - if you're reading this on R Bloggers, the graphics aren't showing up for a reason I need to troubleshoot.
+*Note - if you're reading this on R Bloggers, the graphics aren't showing up for a reason I need time to troubleshoot.
 Read the original on [Free Range Statistics](http://freerangestats.info/blog/2018/10/27/dice-games) to get the graphics and formulae.*

 ## A simple game

-Imagine a simple dice game familiar from intro to probability classes, where players A and B take turns, with A starting, and the first to roll a six wins.
+Imagine a simple dice game familiar from "intro to probability" classes, where players A and B take turns, with A starting, and the first to roll a six wins.
 No choices are involved.

 Computing the probability of A winning is a classic exercise in probability pedagogy with an elegant derivation.
 At the beginning of the game, A obviously has a 1/6 probability of winning straight away, and a 5/6 probability of being disappointed for now and giving the dice to B. At that point, B has 1/6 probability of winning straight away, and a 5/6 probability of having to give the dice back to A...
 So if p is the probability of winning given you are holding the dice, simply solve: